 Peppermint Pesto Recipe Ingredients

-Basil is one of my favorite herbs to use in my kitchen and adds a delicious flavour to this pesto.
+One of my favorite herbs to use in my kitchen is basil and it adds a delicious flavour to this peppermint pesto.
 Basil has been considered to be ‘The Oldest Herb’.
 It has been used for health reasons and for its distinct flavour which is delicious.
 Basil is full of health benefits making it a herb superfood and it has an amazing history.
 Learn more about The Oldest Herb Is Full of Health Benefits.

 Garlic can lower cholesterol, prevent blood clots, and lower high blood pressure.
-Garlic also prevents artery-clogging plaque in its early stage by keeping cholesterol particles from sticking to artery walls Add some garlic to your soups, stews, and salad dressing recipes to lower high cholesterol.
+It also prevents artery-clogging plaque in its early stage by keeping cholesterol particles from sticking to artery walls.
+Add some garlic to your pesto, soups, stews, and salad dressing recipes to lower high cholesterol.

 Sometimes it is easier to use some Organic Freeze Dried Garlic so no chopping and peeling.